jumpinjackie/forge-e33-mod/design/WHITE.md

 Creature - Human Expeditioner
 When this creature enters, you may search your library for an Expeditioner card, reveal it, put it into your hand, then shuffle.
 When this creature dies, create a Chroma token.
+---
+Your time left is limited, why not make it count for something?

 1/1
 ```